Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 In the article:

-Deciphering Tarot cards for divination
+Decoding Tarot cards for fortune telling

-There are many options for the internal hierarchy of the Major Arcana: cards are divided into titled and allegorical, symbols of the main virtues and astrological elements, signs of good luck and universal predestination.
+There are many options for the internal hierarchy of the Major Arcana: cards are divided into titled and allegorical, symbols of the main virtues and astrological elements, signs of luck and universal predestination.

 J. Baines, S. Vronsky “Fate on the steps of the Golden Tarot”

-"Mage"- the first of the Elders.
-He talks about the beginning of a new path, the emergence of a new idea. « Magician" indicates will and enterprise, symbolizes the onset of the implementation stage and the manifestation of initiative.
+"Magician"- the first of the Elders.
+Talks about the beginning of a new path, the emergence of a new idea. « Magician" indicates will and enterprise, symbolizes the onset of the stage of implementation and manifestation of initiative.

 "Priestess"- the second lasso in the deck and the first female card.
 This map of knowledge.
-She talks about the need to trust yourself and your intuition, about the benefits of the acquired knowledge about the people around you.
+She talks about the need to trust yourself and your intuition, about the benefits of acquired knowledge about the people around you.

 "High priest"- the fifth lasso, also represented by a male card.
-"Priest" or « Dad" , as it is sometimes called, can also indicate the learning process, both literally and figuratively, and the need for humility and playing by the rules.
+"Priest" or « Dad" , as it is sometimes called, can indicate both the learning process, both literally and figuratively, and the need for humility and playing by the rules.

 "Lovers"- the sixth lasso, which has the main meaning of love.
 Another, no less common, is the choice between two opposite and equally attractive options.